 Very much to our surprise, not to mention delight, a replica of the house De Drie Colven can now be seen in the Dutch miniature town of Madurodam.
-In this house lived our ancestors Wouter Kolff (VII - 1579-1635) and his wife Maria van Heteren and their children.
+In this house lived our ancestor Wouter Kolff (VII - 1579-1635) and his family.

 First Female Honorary Member Kolff Family Association

 At the 2012 General Assembly the activities of Mariëtte Kolff-Reinders (CBCB

 XVIIIp) have been rewarded by appointing her Honorary Member of the Kolff Family Association.
 Mariëtte has been the driving force behind the start and set up of De Colve, the Family Magazine.
 Since then she has been editor of De Colve until the 17th issue in 2012 after which she decided to end her activities as one of the editors.
 The magazine greatly contributes to one of the major goals of the Family Association: to bring relatives, where ever they may live, closer together.
 Mariëtte's husband Cees was appointed Honorary Member in 2006.
 Mariëtte is the first female Honorary Member and the first Honorary Member not originally born a Kolff.